 The truth is that I can place the blame on whoever perpetrated my abuse while still taking responsibility for picking up the pieces of my life.
 I can know it was my abusers’ fault and still have power to improve my condition.
 I don’t have to blame myself or take ownership of a problem to fix the problem.
 I wasn’t the problem, but I am the solution.

 Blaming myself gave me a sense of control I needed—that I was desperate for.
-I hadn’t figured out the key to not be treated so badly, but I would figure it out and stop being abused.
+I hadn’t figured out the key to be treated better, but I would figure it out.
 I just had to try harder.

-To accept that I was helpless, powerless, and that there was nothing I could have done felt like death.
-It was a matter of survival not to acknowledge that my caregivers were faulty and that they would never love me.
+To accept that I was helpless, powerless, and that there was nothing I could have done would have felt like death.
+It was a matter of survival not to acknowledge that my parents were faulty and that they would never love me.
 I needed to accept the blame for their cruel treatment.